daikichiba9511/dotfiles/README.md

 NOTE:

+_`jeai-language-sever` is no longer used !_

+Now, I use coc-pyright, so do not have to install jedi-language-server.

-if you use Python at NeoVim, you should install `jedi-lanugage-server`.
+~~if you use Python at NeoVim, you should install `jedi-lanugage-server`.~~

 ```
 pip install jedi-lanugage-server